Clownvin/Flashr/README.md

 flashr example.json
 ```

 Note that you can provide any number of paths to files/directories with decks.
-See `flashr -h` for more usage information.
+See `flashr -h` or `flashr --help` for more usage information.